-Complete Monster: Diogenes Pendergast in the Dance Of Death and Book Of The Dead is a massive monster, and considering what happened to him as a child doesn't excuse his horrific actions.
-Through the course of two books he kills numerous close friends of his brother while taunting him about it and doing it to set him up for life in prison, enacts the same procedure that drove him insane on some unlucky souls as a test run before enacting the real thing on thousands of people at once, drugs up one of the oldest friends of Pendergast and D'Agosta after failing to kill her once so she's left in a death-like state and he can return to properly kill her whenever he wants, and attempts to completely shatter the mental state of his brother's ward in order to get her to commit suicide simply For the Evulz.
+Complete Monster: Diogenes Pendergast in the Dance of Death and Book of the Dead is a massive monster, and considering what happened to him as a child doesn't excuse his horrific actions.
+Through the course of two books he kills numerous close friends of his brother while taunting him about it and doing it to set him up for life in prison, enacts the same procedure that drove him insane on some unlucky souls as a test run before enacting the real thing on thousands of people at once, drugs up one of the oldest friends of Pendergast and D'Agosta after failing to kill her once so she's left in a death-like state and he can return to properly kill her whenever he wants, and tries to completely shatter the mental state of his brother's ward in order to get her to commit suicide simply For the Evulz.
 The fact that even before his proper introduction in the books his mere mention is enough to completely unnerve his usually very calm brother truly speaks volumes of how dangerous this man is.

 God-Mode Sue - Pendergast is so competent it gets a bit ridiculous at times.